 22. Henry Gamble’s Birthday Party (2015)

 This drama explores the 24 hour day of Henry Gamble’s 17th birthday.
-Seems simple, not to mention it is set in the same place for its whole duration, but it definitely unearths much more complex than thought, and gives each character presented in this film a chance to be real humans, with flaws, secrets and contradictions.
+Seems simple, not to mention it is set in the same place for its whole duration, but it definitely gets much more complex, and gives each character presented in the film a chance to be real humans, with flaws, secrets and contradictions.
 In between different pacing, situations, sudden changes, it contains a constant-altering flow that’ll keep you watching it until the end.
-Although various characters that complete the scene, it is on Henry Gamble that the focus lays primarily, and his confusion and realisation upon his sexuality between the walls of an evangelical Christian family and world.
+Although various characters appear, it is on Henry Gamble that the focus lays primarily, and his confusion and realisation upon his sexuality between the walls of an evangelical Christian family and world.

 Read More: Best Alien Movies on Netflix